surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Some problematic VST host applications will refuse to feed instrument plug-ins with audio input unless they are configured as a regular effect.
-Making a copy of the file “surge.dll” named “surge\_fx.dll” in the same directory will cause that copy of SURGE to identify itself as an effect instead of an instrument which will make it work in such hosts.
+Making a copy of the file “surge.dll” named “surge\_fx.dll” in the same directory will cause that copy of **Surge** to identify itself as an effect instead of an instrument which will make it work in such hosts.